apache/hadoop-release-support/README.md

 then verify the signature of each downloaded file.

 If you don't yet trust the key of whoever signed the release then
-1. In your keychain app: update the keys from the server, to see if they've been signed by others.
+1. Refresh the keys from the OpenPGP server, to see if they've been signed by others.

+        gpg --refresh-keys

 2. Perform whatever key verification you can and sign the key that level -ideally push up the signature to the servers.